Running for Local Office

 The first day for circulating nomination papers is December 1, and the deadline for filing nomination papers is 5:00 pm on the first Tuesday in January.
 This deadline is extended to the first Wednesday in January if the first Tuesday of January is a holiday (§8.10).

-Signatures of qualified electors on nomination papers must be obtained between December 1, 2018, and 5:00 pm on January 7, 2020.
+Signatures of qualified electors on nomination papers must be obtained between December 1, 2021, and 5:00 pm on January 4, 2022.
 Please pay careful attention to the signatures you obtain on your nomination papers.
-All electors signing your nomination papers must live within your district (you can check the district for an address at https://MyVote.wi.gov).
+All electors signing your nomination papers must live within the district in which you are running (you can check the district for an address at the City Assessor's website, or Access Dane).
 Those signing do not need to be registered voters, but must be eligible to vote.
+It is to your advantage to check that the addresses on your nomination papers are from the district you are running to represent.
+Signatures for addresses outside of that district are invalid and will not be counted.

 Signers must give their complete address (house number, street and municipality – no Post Office boxes), and must list the municipality of residence.
 Signers must date their signature, including the year.
 In order for a signature to be valid, state law requires the signer to legibly print their name in a space provided next to their signature.